Museums For All

 The National Wrestling Hall of Fame Dan Gable Museum, the Phelps Youth Pavillion and the Cedar Valley Arboretum and Botanic Gardens have partnered with the Grout Museum District for Museums for All, making Waterloo, IA a Hub City!

 How does Museums for All work?

-Through Museums for All, the GMD offers $2.00 admission for up to four people with the presentation of a Supplemental Nutrition Assistance Program (SNAP) Electronic Benefits Transfer (EBT) card and a valid form of photo ID.
+Through Museums for All, the GMD offers $2.00 admission for up to four people with the presentation of a Supplemental Nutrition Assistance Program (SNAP) Electronic Benefits Transfer (EBT) card or WIC and a valid form of photo ID.